SimonDiff/devs-cv-typography-guidelines/README.md

 Some tips will fall under “just my opinions”: I'll politely welcome and smugly dismiss differing points of view.
 (Really just kidding: **I’m out here for constructive confrontations.
 Please share with me any take you have!**)

 ---
-# Jump in the line, or: Alignment basics
+# Jump in the line, or: The rhythm of alignment
 It’s hard to pick which principle deserves the number one spot, so I’ll start with the one that pushed me over the I-need-to-write-a-guide-about-this edge:
-## Do not justify any text.
-Ever.
+## Unsolicited justification is a clear admission
 Like everything else I’ll beg you to avoid, justification has its place.
 This one’s is in long-form print.
 Combined with hyphenation, it can save a bit of paper across an entire book, create tidy blocky full-width paragraphs, or draw straight lateral borders clearly signaling a columnar layout.
 You’re not writing descriptive essays for your work experiences, nor newspaper op-eds for your professional summary—and if you are, you definitely shouldn’t.
 In our case, justified alignment (especially without manual hyphenation and with large fonts) forces your editor to **wildly vary letter-spacing across lines, disrupting the natural rhythm we follow to scan text**.
 You don’t want to throw your recruiter off their groove in the one brief dance they’ve granted you.